What do I mean when I ask which is better – website design or conversion…

-- Exit pages – this is the page your visitor was on when they left your site.
+This is the page your visitor was on when they left your site.
 Pages with high exit rates help identify weaknesses in your site.
 Users are leaving from these pages for some reason.
-Whether they’ve read something they don’t like or there simply wasn’t a clean next step for them to take, reviewing and updating these exit pages can help increase conversions.
+Whether they’ve read something they don’t like or there simply wasn’t a clear next step for them to take, reviewing and updating these exit pages can help increase conversions.

-- Referral websites – this metric tells you where your visitors came from, in other words were they referred from a search engine, Facebook or government site for example.
+This metric tells you where your visitors came from, in other words, were they referred from a search engine, Facebook or government site for example.
 Knowing the referral pathways can help you target your marketing campaigns to these pathways (great for SEO) or even to the types of consumers who frequent the referral sites.

-- Keywords – this tells you the keywords visitors’ type into search engines that lead to your website and is a great way to target a specific audience.
+This tells you the keywords visitors’ type into search engines that lead to your website and is a great way to target a specific audience.
 You can also identify which keywords visitors type into the search box on your website, which helps determine your most popular content and also the content visitors are looking for and which you don’t have on your website.
-Keywords from search engines are increasingly becoming less available (see our previous blog post Addressing the [Not Provides] Issue}.
+Keywords from search engines are increasingly becoming less available (see our previous blog post Addressing the [Not Provided] Issue).

 Meg is a Project Manager/Producer at Cornerstone with a special interest in conversion rate optimisation.
 She has a business analysis background and thinks the web would be a better place if everyone looked at their web statistics daily.